BL4CKR0S33/octonum/README.md

 python3 octonum.py -h (To run as portable)
 ```

-# To install in your system run ./install.sh
-# then execute it from the terminal by typing : octonum (phone number) or
-# octonum -h for help
+# To install in your system run ./install.sh, then execute it from the terminal by typing : octonum (phone number) or octonum -h for help

 # You can automate it by the folowing command :
 ```
 for phone_number in $(cat "Phone list"); do octonum $phone_number | tee output.txt; done
 ```
-# Change "Phone list" with a phone numbers list, and you can change the output.txt to
-# what everyou want...
+# Change "Phone list" with a phone numbers list, and you can change the output.txt to what everyou want...

+'''
+Hello
+'''

 # Thanks for using my tool